 2. Herbal Farming

-We all must have encountered news that says farmers are earning ₹ 3 lakhs per acre by growing herbs and aromatic plants in India.
+We must all have encountered news stating that farmers are earning ₹3 lakhs per acre by growing herbs and aromatic plants in India.
 Growing herbs like tulsi, aloe vera, mint, and ashwagandha allows you to supply raw materials for various herbal products, from skincare to supplements.
 Companies like Farmherbs and Bhagyashree Herbal Farms are among the leading herbal farming businesses in India.

 How to Start:

-- Focus on herbs with significant demand in the market, such as aloe vera, tulsi, or ashwagandha.
+- Focus on herbs with significant market demand, such as aloe vera, tulsi, or ashwagandha.

 - Opt for organic farming practices to target premium markets that are willing to pay more for chemical-free products.